jacksonrgoodman/giffygram/README.md

 # readMe
 GiffyGram Project for NSS

-## Type of change
+## Installation
-- [ ]
-- [ ]
-- [ ]
+git clone this repository to your local directory.

 # Testing Instructions
-Description of how to get code running
+1. run serve in root

+2. run json-server -p 8088 -w giffygram.json in the api directory

+3. navigate in browser to locoalhost:5000/src

+4. Have fun and be yourself :D 💯

 # Checklist:
-- [ ] My code follows the style guidelines of this project
+- [x] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [x] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings or errors
+- [x] My changes generate no new warnings or errors
-- [ ] I have added test instructions that prove my fix is effective or that my feature works
+- [x] I have added test instructions that prove my fix is effective or that my feature works